Interesting to look at, interesting to sit in

 What is it?

-For now, you get the same mixture of 100kW power and 50kWh battery as its cousins, which adds around 350kg to the 2008 to tip it past the 1.5-tonne mark.
-But as usual with modern EVs, the extra mass is all in the floor.
-Better for handling, and it means room for people and luggage is unimpeded too.
-The fully charged range is around 200 miles, down around five per cent on the skinnier 208 and Corsa.
+Having the battery squirrelled away neatly means that room for people and luggage is unimpeded too.
+The fully charged range is around 200 miles, down around five per cent on the skinnier e-208 and Corsa-e.

 Our choice from the range